Ezjfc/structfield_metadata/README.md

 ```

 # Known issues
-- Generic type parameters cannot be used in structs wrapped in `metadata!` or `metadata_only!` macro.
+- Generic type parameters cannot be used in structs wrapped in the macros.